MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 To participate please create new unqiue folder names per mod as there maybe multiple config's for the same plane, eg "river racing" settings through to "realistic pilot experience" settings.

-Please create branches for updates to the trunk or for unique configs to add-on planes simply add the config file to a directory with a suffix and version, eg f22_TopGun_V1.
+Please create branches for updates to the trunk or add config file to a directory with a suffix and version, eg f22_TopGun_V1.

 Please submit a Pull Request and we'll merge if there's no conflicts!
 Thanks!